-- Prior to the census date, review your class list in Banner daily to ensure that all students who are attending your class are registered students.
+- Prior to the census date and throughout the semester, review your class list in Banner daily to ensure that all students who are attending your class are registered students.
 Students attending class who are not listed as enrolled are not properly registered and should be directed to the Registration Office to enroll.
 Even if they have been attending a class, they will not be allowed to enroll after the last date to register. - Students should be reminded that with CCD's use of waitlists in Banner, if one is dropped from a course for non-payment, one may not be able to re-register for the course.
-Students are strongly encouraged to make payment arrangements if they cannot pay all the tuition and fees that are due; a student who makes and keeps payment arrangements will not be dropped from his/her classes for nonpayment. - Enter all grades into Banner immediately following end of classes (see published deadlines for each semester) to allow students online access to their grades by the published deadlines. - I. PRIOR LEARNING ASSESSMENT (REFERENCE BP 9-42, SP 9-42) The process by which prior learning assessment is awarded is outlined in SP 9-42.
+Students are strongly encouraged to make payment arrangements if they cannot pay all the tuition and fees that are due; a student who makes and keeps payment arrangements will not be dropped from his/her classes for non-payment. - Enter all grades into Banner immediately following end of classes (see published deadlines for each semester) to allow students online access to their grades by the published deadlines. - Report no-shows in a timely manner

+I. PRIOR LEARNING ASSESSMENT (REFERENCE BP 9-42, SP 9-42)

+The process by which prior learning assessment is awarded is outlined in SP 9-42.
 The system provides guidance in the application of these processes through their PLA Guidelines and through this Manual.